timmb/HarmonicMotion/to do.md

 D Desirable
 ===========
+- Refactor to improve MVC: nodes should only be created by pipeline.
+WidgetNode, etc should be renamed ViewNode, etc.
 - BUG cannot create nodes in right area
 - BUG mouse wheel over spin boxes
 - REFACTOR move headers to hm/